paulbilinski/Git_Huff_CentEvo/README_Huffkinetichore.txt

 tlaxRepeat_out.unpadded.fasta
 udigRepeat_out.unpadded.fasta

+Round3 - had to change manifest file for new version of mira: parameters = --hirep_good -NW:cnfs=no -NW:mrnl=200 -HS:mnr=no
+tefRepeat_out.unpadded.fasta

 Download this file from the cluster, and run trf on it locally.

 ./trf407b.macos64 RimmarepeatASS_out.unpadded.fasta 2 7 7 80 10 50 2000 -h